fybrik/fybrik/site/docs/concepts/config-policies.md

 `deploy` receives "True"/"False" values.
 These values indicate whether the capability should or should not be deployed.
 If not specified in the policy, it's up to Fybrik to decide on the capability deployment.

-### Policy Set ID

-Fybrik supports evaluating different sets of policies for different FybrikApplications.
-It is possible to define a policy for a specific `policySetID` which will be trigered only if it matches the `policySetID` defined in FybrikApplication.
-If a policy does not specify a policy set id, it will be considered as relevant for all FybrikApplications.
-In a similar way, all policies are relevant for a FybrikApplication that does not specify a policy set id, to support a use-case of a single policy set for all.

 ### Out of the box policies